grouse

 - Russian: ря́бчик

-- Spanish: urogallo, tetraónino
+- Spanish: tetraónino, urogallo

-- To seek or shoot grouse.
+- (intransitive) To hunt or shoot grouse.

-- To complain or grumble.
+- (intransitive, originally, military slang, informal) To complain or grumble. [from late 19th c.]

-- 1890, Kipling, The Young British Soldier
+- 1890, Kipling, The Young British Soldier:

 - If you're cast for fatigue by a sergeant unkind,